Producing a podcast for your brand takes more than a single employee and a microphone. (No matter how easy Joe makes it look.)

 2. Outreach Manager

-So you’ve decided to launch your own podcast.
-Great!
-The first natural question is – who the heck will we feature on the show?
+When you decide to launch your own podcast, the first natural question is who the heck will we feature on the show?

 But what does podcast outreach actually look like?